THE CALL FOR ABSTRACTS HAS NOW CLOSED.

 Poster Presentations will be on display at the conference.
 The viewing format for the posters will be confirmed after the call for abstracts is completed and presentations are selected.
 Poster presentation details will be emailed to those selected.

 Symposium Sessions (limited) are designed to allow a more in-depth approach to the topic.
-Your abstract will require an outline of the integrated theme, followed by an abstract of each individual paper within the symposium.
+Your abstract will require an outline of the proposed symposium session and what areas will be focussed upon.
 The suggested number of presenters: 3 – 5 presenters, including a chairperson.
 At least 15-20% of the total allotted time must be devoted to audience interaction.
 Duration options 60 to 90 minutes.

 Creative Presentations: The SC welcomes creative and non-traditional presentations.
 These could include use of video, images, animation, live performance and other alternatives to simple slides with bullet points.
 Submitters opting for creative presentations should submit traditional format abstracts and indicate “creative/non-traditional presentation” using the check box in the abstract submission form.
 The abstract should include a brief information on the nature of the creative presentation and any considerations/requirements.
 Creative presentations will be distributed across concurrent sessions, within thematically-related areas.
 There are limited spaces available for this format.
 Creative presentation details will be emailed to those selected.

 When you submit your abstract you will have the option to identify your preferred presentation format(s) for which you would like your abstract considered.
 Where multiple presentation formats are selected, oral presentations will be given first priority, followed by rapid fire presentations and finally posters.
 All abstracts will be reviewed by the SC and successful submissions will be grouped into sub-themes taking into account of author preference.

 To facilitate peer review, abstracts should be submitted in a structured format comprising the following sections (overall maximum 300 words):